-Thus, a coherent picture of the universe's early history is emerging, although certain parts remain speculative.
-The formation of the first stars and protogalaxperature would have been higher than the temperature in present-day molecular clouds (10 kelvins).
-Until the temperature dropped to that level-which happened about two billion years after the big bang-the process of star formation may still have favored massive stars.
-As a result, large numbers of such stars may have formed during the early stages of galaxy building by successive mergers of protogalaxies.
-A similar phenomenon may occur in the modern universe when two galaxies collide and trigger a starburst-a sudden increase in the rate of star formation.
-Such events are now fairly rare, but some evidence suggests that they may produce relatively large numbers of massive stars.
+At the start of this active period of star birth, the cosmic background temperature would have been higher than in presentday molecular clouds (10 kelvins).
+Until the temperature dropped to that level which happened about two billion years after the big bang-the process of star formation may still have favored massive stars.
+As a result, many such stars may have formed during the early stages of galaxy building by successive mergers of protogalaxies.
+A similar phenomenon may occur in the modern universe when two galaxies collide and trigger a starburst-a sudden increase in the rate of star formation-producing relatively large numbers of massive stars.